- Autumn and spring semesters

 In the first two years students receive a solid foundation in the principles of economics as well as relevant related fields such as law and computer science.
 In the specialization phase starting at the end of year two, students can select either two specialization areas having four modules each or one specialization and four optional modules.
-There are a total of ten specialization areas that allow students to prepare for targeted careers or industries: Controlling, Financial Services, International Management, Marketing, Medium-sized Businesses, Human Resources, Tax Consulting and Auditing, Health Economics, Business Informatics and Business Law.
+There are a total of eight specialization areas that allow students to prepare for targeted careers or industries: Controlling, Digital Business, Financial Services, International Management, Marketing, Medium-sized Businesses, Human Resources and Tax Consulting and Auditing.

 The bachelor's degree in Business Administration is an internationally recognized undergraduate course.
 A large number of students spend either a study semester abroad at one of our partner universities or their internship semester abroad.

 At the end of year three students complete a 20-week work placement, and then submit a final thesis at the end of the course.

 You can find the complete curriculum in the course description on the corresponding German page or in the course guidelines.
 Module descriptions are provided in the module catalogue.

 Controlling supports company management in the planning, supervision and control of financial processes.
 In this regard there are essentially two major questions that must be answered: